 |Adding Your Child to Your Benefits||

-Teammates can add their new family member to their LiveWELL Health Plan within 31 days of delivery by completing the Benefits Enrollment Change Form.
+Teammates can add their new family member to their LiveWELL Health Plan within 31 days of delivery.
+Update your dependent information in CORE Connect.

 |Returning to Work||